feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> [1] "Sure!
-Did you know that date palms can live for over 100 years and continue to produce fruit throughout their long lifespan?
-That means a single tree can provide delicious dates for generations!"
+Did you know that date palms can live for over 100 years and produce fruit for most of their lifespan?
+Some date trees in the Middle East have been known to be over 150 years old and still bear sweet, delicious dates!"
 agent$invoke("And one more.")
 #> [1] "Absolutely!
-Here’s another fun fact: Dates are one of the oldest cultivated fruits in the world, with evidence of their cultivation dating back over 6,000 years in the Middle East!"
+Here's another fun fact: Dates are one of the oldest cultivated fruits—archaeologists have discovered date seeds that are over 6,000 years old!
+They’ve been a staple food in the Middle East and North Africa for thousands of years."

 # Clear all messages except the system prompt
 agent$reset_conversation_history()